fbpx

 gives to them much the aspect imparted to the Scottish Highlands by the heather”399

 Chamise (or greasewood, Adenostoma fasciculatum) is the dominant species in chaparral, which in turn is the dominant vegetation in California.
-Like many chaparral species, chamise has small leathery leaves that resist water loss, making it very drought tolerant, and an enlarged, woody area at the base of the stems – a burl – that stores water and energy and facilitates rapid resprouting after a wildfire.
+Like many chaparral species, chamise has small leathery leaves that resist water loss, making it drought tolerant, and an enlarged, woody area, a burl, underground; this stores water and energy and facilitates rapid resprouting after a wildfire.

-Some people enjoy chamise for the soft olive texture it brings to our hillsides and for the creatures it shelters.
-Others fear it for its flammability.
 Chamise has a tenuous relationship with humans.
+Some people fear it for its flammability.
+Others enjoy it for the soft olive texture it brings to our hillsides and for the creatures it shelters.

 Other Common Names: